tzielins/private-fair-for-busy-biologists/episodes/02-Intro-to-metadata.md

 ![Metadata in data table example](./fig/04-metadatafull_spreadsheet_solution.png) *Figure credits: Tomasz Zielinski and Andrés Romanowski*

-In groups, identify different types of metadata (administrative, descriptive, structural) present in this example.
+Different types of metadata (administrative, descriptive, structural) are present in this example.

  * Administrative metadata marked in blue
  * Descriptive metadata marked in orange